molily/molily.de/_posts/2017-12-21-robust-javascript.md

 };
 ```

-This code sends a report to the `/error-reporting` using a GET request.
+This code sends a report to the address `/error-reporting` using a GET request.

 The example above is not enough.
 It is not that easy to compile a meaningful, cross-browser report from an exception.
 Tools like [TraceKit](https://github.com/csnover/TraceKit) and [StackTrace.js](https://www.stacktracejs.com/) help to extract meaning from exceptions.